Andrej Hlinka: Life

-Hlinka was known for his charisma, temperament, stubbornness and sharp tongue.
-The same qualities made him a difficult partner for negotiation.
-Hlinka regularly insulted his opponents and was often criticized for primitivism.
+Hlinka was known for his charisma, temperament, stubbornness, and sharp tongue, which made him a difficult partner for negotiation.
+Hlinka regularly insulted his opponents and was often criticized for primitive behavior.
 The lack of higher education led him to an uncritical admiration of some of his questionable coworkers.
 This was especially the case of Vojtech Tuka who several times undermined the interests of the party, but preserved Hlinka's trust regardless of the resistance of the HSLS.

 At the end of his life, Hlinka was more a living symbol of the party than a real policymaker.
 In the 1930s, the party gradually moved closer to authoritarian and undemocratic political ideas.
 Hlinka sympathized with authoritarian regimes like Salazar's Portugal or Dollfuss' Austria, both states in which Catholic clericalism played a central role.
-During the final years of his life, his party was internally divided into two wings – the conservatives led by Catholic priest Jozef Tiso and the radicals, mostly young dissatisfied members.
+During the final years of his life, his party was internally divided into two wings – the conservatives led by Catholic priest Jozef Tiso and the radicals, mostly young, dissatisfied members.
 Hlinka tried to balance them and for tactical reasons supported them alternately.
-Hlinka, who never well understood foreign policy, was in favor of cooperation with Konrad Henlein and János Esterházy.
+Hlinka, who never understood foreign policy well, was in favor of cooperation with Konrad Henlein and János Esterházy.

-On 5 June 1938 Hlinka made a speech at a demonstration in Bratislava where he again raised a demand for Slovak autonomy.
-He signed the third proposal for the autonomy but died before he reached his goal.
-Only after the Munich Agreement when Czechoslovakia got into German sphere of influence, loss of the Czech borderland and under the threat of territorial demands of Hungary, HSLS exploited the weakness of the state and declared autonomy on 6 October 1938, less than two months after Hlinka's death.
+On 5 June 1938, Hlinka made a speech at a demonstration in Bratislava where he again raised a demand for Slovak autonomy.
+He made another public speech calling for autonomy on August 7th despite failing health due to complications from advanced kidney cancer.
+His death on August 16th was the cause of much mourning throughout Slovakia.
+Quite ironically, Hlinka's vision of a separate Slovakia was belatedly achieved in a somewhat backdoor fashion less than two months later after the signing of the Munich Agreement, in which Czechoslovakia was absorbed into the German sphere of influence and the Sudetenland annexed.
+It was in these conditions, especially the loss of the Czech borderland and the threat of Hungarian territorial demands, that the HSLS was able to exploit the weakness of the state and declare autonomy on 6 October 1938.
+However, true independence for Slovakia was not achieved until after the dissolution of the USSR and the establishment of the modern independent country on 1 January 1993, over 54 years after Hlinka's passing.